ALANT535/Short-Video-Auto-Generation/README.md

 Once you have downloaded all the pre requisited, you may proceed with installation.

-### 1. Clone the Repository: Clone this repository to your local machine.
+### 1. Clone the Repository: <br>
+Clone this repository to your local machine.
 Run the command in the command prompt or using git bash.

 ```
 git clone https://github.com/ALANT535/Short-Video-Auto-Generation